Projects

 Final linkage and actuation tuning for smoother, lifelike motion (In Progress)

-Electronics integration with wiring routed through the legs and provisions for mic/speaker installation to enable future interactivity (In Progress)
+Electronics integration with Teensy-based servo control, wiring routed through the legs, and provisions for future mic/speaker installation (Core complete; expansion in progress)

 University Keystone Senior Design Project